-So since Bloyd aligns with mapped geology on the ground surface at the time, then I'd pick that extent of the basin, the extent of water bearing materials that constitute a

-1 significant groundwater supply.
-2 And I didn't ask you this question earlier, but 0.
-I'll ask it now to avoid further questions, perhaps.
-But Bloyd 3 4 and the other reports that you testified to this morning, I 5 guess, a little bit this afternoon, are these the type of 6 reports that are reasonably relied upon by experts in the field of hydrology to make the determination of a basin boundary?
+So since Bloyd aligns with mapped geology on the ground surface at the time, then I'd pick that extent of the basin, the extent of water bearing materials that constitute a significant groundwater supply.
+1 Q. And I didn't ask you this question earlier, but 2 I'll ask it now to avoid further questions, perhaps.
+But Bloyd 3 and the other reports that you testified to this morning, I 4 guess, a little bit this afternoon, are these the type of 5 reports that are reasonably relied upon by experts in the field 6 of hydrology to make the determination of a basin boundary?
 7 8 MR. ZIMMER: Speculation as to "basin boundary."
-9 "Reasonably relied upon," I have no objection to that.
-10 THE COURT: Overruled.
+"Reasonably relied upon," I have no objection to that.
+9 10 THE COURT: Overruled.
 You may answer.
 11 THE WITNESS: Yes.
-12 BY MR. DUNN: 13 Now, there's all sorts of interesting activity 14 in that southeast --15 THE COURT: We do have to take a lunch break.
-16 afraid if we start on that, it would be a while.
-We'll recess 17 and start up at 1:30.
+12 BY MR. DUNN: 13 Now, there's all sorts of interesting activity 0.
+14 in that southeast --15 THE COURT: We do have to take a lunch break. afraid if we start on that, it would be a while.
+We'll recess 16 17 and start up at 1:30.
 18 You may step down.
 19 MR. ZIMMER: First of all, housekeeping.
-20 about the scheduling for the rest of the week.
-I need to make 21 a determination to take stuff out of the hotel.
+We talked about the scheduling for the rest of the week.
+I need to make 20 21 a determination to take stuff out of the hotel.
 22 THE COURT: The only problem I heard is rebuttal.
 He's not available on Monday.
 Does that mean he's leaving 23 24 Monday?
 25 THE WITNESS: Yes.
 Next week is the last week of summer for my family because of school.
-I'll be gone all next week.
+I'll be gone all next 26 27 week.